mximp/se-limitations-slr/round_II/study-assesment-round-II-542.md

 Also provide the _page reference_ where the problem is found.
 Remove unnecessary items.

-5.1 Difficulty of coming up with a good search heuristic within dynamic symbolic exectition to achieve good enough code coverage within limited time budget.
+5.1 Difficulty of coming up with a good search heuristic within dynamic symbolic execution to achieve good enough code coverage within limited time budget.
-Scope: dynamic symbolic execution, search heurstics.
-Refernces: p1.; Section 2.3, p.5.
+Scope: dynamic symbolic execution, search heuristics.
+References: p1.; Section 2.3, p.5.

 ## 6. Techniques and methods of symbolic execution suggested within the study